sirjofri/vim-glissues/README.md

   issue id (used for closing and commenting to issues via commit), title and description.
 - `:GLOpenIssuesExt` Extended version of `:GLOpenIssues`, loads comments, too.
+- `:GLClosedIssues` and `:GLClosedIssuesExt` behave similar with closed issues.

 Roadmap
 -------